mohitpai/journey-optimizer.en/help/using/building-journeys/journey.md

 >[!NOTE]
 >
 >Usually, a profile cannot be present multiple times in the same journey, at the same time.
-If re-entrance is enabled, a profile can reenter a journey, but cannot do it until he fully exited that previous instance of the journey.
+If re-entrance is enabled, a profile can reenter a journey, but cannot do it until they fully exited that previous instance of the journey.
 [Read more](end-journey.md).

 If you need to modify to a live journey, create a new version of your journey.